brevzin/cpp_proposals/2996_reflection/reflection.md

 It doesn't involve member name lookup, access checking, or --- if the spliced reflection value denotes a member function --- overload resolution.

 This proposal includes a number of consteval "metafunctions" that enable the introspection of various language constructs.
-Among those metafunctions is `std::meta::nonstatic_data_members_of` which returns a vector of reflection values that describe the nonstatic members of a given type.
+Among those metafunctions is `std::meta::nonstatic_data_members_of` which returns a vector of reflection values that describe the non-static members of a given type.
 We could thus rewrite the above example as:

 ::: std